viky-ai/website/README.md

 ### Manage images

-In order to support retina display and to ensure consistency in the display, please follow its instructions:
+In order to support retina display and to ensure consistency in the display, please follow these instructions:

 * Take screenshot with a viewport width of 1320px in viky.ai with a minimal pixel density of 2 (if possible).
 * In any case, resize screenshot to 1320px.